jazzband/Watson/docs/user-guide/commands.md

 Flag | Help
 -----|-----
-`-p, --project` | only output project
+`-c, --compact` | only output project and time elapsed in a compact format `-p, --project` | only output project
 `-t, --tags` | only show tags
 `-e, --elapsed` | only show time elapsed